 - Financial institutions.
 In general, this includes underwriting banks and investment brokerages to ensure the proper submission and handling of critical financial documents in accordance with regulatory protocols.

 The reach of the SEC is broad and continues to grow broader and more complex as investment markets grow.
 With the introduction of cryptocurrency and the growing movement toward globalization of economies, it’s a sure bet the SEC will add new chapters to its storied history.

 The Securities and Exchange Commission Protects Investor Interests

-The Securities and Exchange Commission seeks to protect investors and ensure markets remain fair.
-Therefore, by prosecuting wrongdoing and establishing criteria for the buying and selling of securities, the organization is responsible for the proliferation of wealth within markets.
+The SEC seeks to protect investors and ensure markets remain fair.
+Therefore, by prosecuting wrongdoing and establishing criteria for the buying and selling of securities, the organization is responsible for the generation of wealth within markets.
 When everyone plays by the same rules, it creates a fair and transparent marketplace that runs self-regulated.

 The SEC has maintained the United States stock market for nearly a century.
-Overall, it continues to evolve and adapt to ensure investors are able to trade freely, fairly and with peace of mind.
+Overall, it continues to evolve and adapt to ensure investors can trade freely, fairly and with peace of mind.